 - Tip #1: Source GMA Grade B or higher pallets.
 These are the only pallets Amazon accepts.
 They should also measure 1m by 1.2m, and be 4-way access wooden pallets.

 - Tip #2: Don't use an inkjet printer to print your shipping labels.
 Before printing, make sure your labels display the correct vendor name, delivery address, from address, PO numbers, and the number of cartons inside.
+Ensure they're placed on all sides of the pallet, squarely and not at an angle.
+If the shipment contains only one ASIN, each pallet should be labelled as a 'Single ASIN Pallet'.

 - Tip #3: Only send the number of pallets quoted on your booking.
 If you try to send more than this number, there's a good chance Amazon will refuse to handle your shipment.